iamneo-production/a94ab2b0-ee4f-4d76-9320-e3f73eeb8fa4/README.md

 - Invetement in metaverse world
 - Secured payments using blockchain
 - Portfolio planning and management
-- Rewards and recommendations using SI
+- Rewards and recommendations using AI
 - Loan defaulter prediction

 ## Screenshots 🖼️